Lumentum (NASDAQ:LITE) Price Target Raised to $120.00

-Lumentum (NASDAQ:LITE) had its target price upped by stock analysts at Susquehanna Bancshares from $100.00 to $120.00 in a report issued on Wednesday, Stock Target Advisor reports.
-The firm currently has a “positive” rating on the technology company’s stock.
-Susquehanna Bancshares’ target price points to a potential upside of 15.15% from the stock’s previous close.
+Lumentum (NASDAQ:LITE) had its target price hoisted by Susquehanna from $100.00 to $120.00 in a research note issued to investors on Wednesday morning, Benzinga reports.
+They currently have a positive rating on the technology company’s stock.

-A number of other analysts have also issued reports on the company.
-Morgan Stanley lifted their price target on Lumentum from $81.00 to $91.00 and gave the stock an “equal weight” rating in a research note on Friday, November 5th.
-TheStreet upgraded Lumentum from a “c+” rating to a “b-” rating in a research report on Friday, September 10th.
-JPMorgan Chase & Co. lifted their target price on Lumentum from $95.00 to $100.00 and gave the company a “neutral” rating in a research report on Monday.
-MKM Partners boosted their price objective on Lumentum from $86.00 to $93.00 and gave the company a “buy” rating in a report on Thursday, August 19th.
-Finally, Susquehanna upped their price target on Lumentum from $100.00 to $120.00 and gave the stock a “positive” rating in a report on Wednesday.
-Five analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $101.00.
+A number of other research firms have also recently commented on LITE.
+Rosenblatt Securities upgraded Lumentum from a neutral rating to a buy rating and lifted their price objective for the stock from $85.00 to $105.00 in a research report on Friday, November 5th.
+Zacks Investment Research lowered Lumentum from a buy rating to a hold rating in a research note on Tuesday, November 16th.
+Raymond James lowered Lumentum from a strong-buy rating to an outperform rating and set a $96.00 price target on the stock. in a research note on Tuesday, October 12th.
+Barclays raised their price target on Lumentum from $90.00 to $100.00 and gave the stock an overweight rating in a research note on Friday, November 5th.
+Finally, JPMorgan Chase & Co. raised their price target on Lumentum from $95.00 to $100.00 and gave the stock a neutral rating in a research note on Monday, December 13th.
+Five equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $101.00.

-In other Lumentum news, CEO Alan S. Lowe sold 26,514 shares of the stock in a transaction on Monday, November 8th.
-The stock was sold at an average price of $92.11, for a total transaction of $2,442,204.54.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, SVP Judy G. Hamel sold 10,764 shares of the stock in a transaction on Monday, November 8th.
-The shares were sold at an average price of $92.11, for a total value of $991,472.04.
+In related news, Director Penny Herscher sold 6,000 shares of the business’s stock in a transaction that occurred on Friday, November 5th.
+The stock was sold at an average price of $90.00, for a total transaction of $540,000.00.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, SVP Judy G. Hamel sold 5,011 shares of the business’s stock in a transaction that occurred on Thursday, December 9th.
+The stock was sold at an average price of $95.00, for a total value of $476,045.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 50,421 shares of company stock valued at $4,643,499 over the last ninety days.
-0.32% of the stock is currently owned by company insiders.
+Insiders have sold a total of 50,421 shares of company stock worth $4,643,499 over the last three months.
+0.32% of the stock is currently owned by corporate insiders.

-Large investors have recently made changes to their positions in the business.
-PARK CIRCLE Co grew its holdings in Lumentum by 80.0% during the 2nd quarter.
-PARK CIRCLE Co now owns 360 shares of the technology company’s stock valued at $30,000 after buying an additional 160 shares during the last quarter.
-Newbridge Financial Services Group Inc. acquired a new stake in shares of Lumentum during the third quarter worth $33,000.
-Vaughan Nelson Investment Management L.P. acquired a new stake in shares of Lumentum during the third quarter worth $50,000.
-IFP Advisors Inc boosted its holdings in shares of Lumentum by 32.5% during the second quarter.
+Hedge funds have recently bought and sold shares of the business.
+PARK CIRCLE Co increased its holdings in Lumentum by 80.0% during the 2nd quarter.
+PARK CIRCLE Co now owns 360 shares of the technology company’s stock worth $30,000 after purchasing an additional 160 shares during the last quarter.
+Newbridge Financial Services Group Inc. purchased a new stake in Lumentum during the 3rd quarter worth approximately $33,000.
+Vaughan Nelson Investment Management L.P. purchased a new stake in Lumentum during the 3rd quarter worth approximately $50,000.
+NuWave Investment Management LLC increased its holdings in Lumentum by 1,196.4% during the 3rd quarter.
+NuWave Investment Management LLC now owns 726 shares of the technology company’s stock worth $61,000 after purchasing an additional 670 shares during the last quarter.
+Finally, IFP Advisors Inc increased its holdings in Lumentum by 32.5% during the 2nd quarter.
 IFP Advisors Inc now owns 758 shares of the technology company’s stock worth $61,000 after purchasing an additional 186 shares during the last quarter.
-Finally, NuWave Investment Management LLC boosted its holdings in shares of Lumentum by 1,196.4% during the third quarter.
-NuWave Investment Management LLC now owns 726 shares of the technology company’s stock worth $61,000 after purchasing an additional 670 shares during the last quarter.
-Hedge funds and other institutional investors own 90.60% of the company’s stock.
+Institutional investors own 90.60% of the company’s stock.

 Lumentum Company Profile